 Everton beats West Ham 3-2 to stay undefeated

-LONDON (AP) - Romelu Lukaku scored the winning goal on his debut after Everton twice came from behind to beat West Ham 3-2 in the English Premier League on Saturday.
+LONDON (AP) - Romelu Lukaku scored the winning goal on his debut for Everton as the Toffees twice came from behind to beat West Ham 3-2 in the Premier League on Saturday.

 Leighton Baines scored Everton's other goals with two brilliant free kicks.

 West Ham went ahead in the 31st through Ravel Morrison before Baines equalized in the 62nd with an unstoppable 20-yard free kick beyond Jussi Jaaskelainen into the top left corner.